|Nutritional Guidelines (per serving)|

 2. Combine the dry ingredients.
 In a medium-sized mixing bowl, sift together the gluten-free baking mix, white sugar, baking powder, baking soda, ground cinnamon, and salt.
 Set aside.

 4. Pour the batter into the prepared loaf pan an bake for 45 minutes, or until a toothpick inserted into the center emerges mostly clean.
-Transfer the loaf to a wire cooling rack and allow loaf to cool for at least 20 minutes before removing (if you're intending to make your brea now and serve it later, allow the loaf to cool completely in the pan before removing, then wrap in plastic food wrap and store at room temperature).
+Transfer the loaf to a wire cooling rack and allow loaf to cool for at least 20 minutes before removing (if you're intending to make your bread now and serve it later, allow the loaf to cool completely in the pan before removing.
+Then wrap the loaf in plastic food wrap and store at room temperature.
 Serve warm or at room temperature.